-How much does a Production Manager earn in the United States?
-The average Production Manager salary in the United States is $101,051 as of January 31, 2019, but the range typically falls between $86,728 and $114,304.
+How much does a Production Manager make in the United States?
+The average Production Manager salary in the United States is $101,620 as of April 27, 2019, but the range typically falls between $87,215 and $114,944.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.